microsoft/qsharp/katas/content/oracles/index.md

 })

 In this section you will implement a few more complicated quantum oracles.
+Some of them - both phase and marking - can take extra "classical" parameters.
+A useful tool for implementing quantum oracles is allocating auxiliary qubits to assist in a computation.
+You will practice that in some of the exercises below.

 > Notice that the operation declarations below require adjoint and controlled variants of the oracle to be automatically generated.
 This is common practice that makes testing and reusing the code easier.
 Typically Q# compiler will easily generate these variants, as long as you don't use mutable variables or operations that don't support these functors.